Android-for-Python/Android-for-Python-Users/README.md

 "Are you telling me I can't ....?", I'm explaining that Android shared storage is different from our expectations, evolve or die out.

-### SharedStorage4Kivy
+### AndroidStorage4Kivy

-An Android version independent Python api for shared storage is implemented in the package [sharedstorage4kivy](https://github.com/Android-for-Python/sharedstorage4kivy).
+An Android version independent Python api for shared storage is implemented in the package [androidstorage4kivy](https://github.com/Android-for-Python/androidstorage4kivy).

-The usage model is files can be copies to, copied from, and deleted from shared storage.
+The usage model is, files can be copies to, copied from, and deleted from shared storage.
 For more details see the SharedStorage class documentation.

 Example usage is in [shared_storage_example](https://github.com/Android-for-Python/shared_storage_example).
 The example also demonstrates using the Android file Chooser, using the SharedStorage4Kivy Chooser class.

-### Permissions
+### Storage Permissions

 On devices running Android 10 and later no permissions are requires to read or write an app's own shared storage.
 Reading another app's shared storage requires READ_EXTERNAL_STORAGE permission.
 An app cannot overwrite another app's file.